Table of contents

 Data from Gartner show that 60% of organizations work with more than 1,000 third parties.
 Although companies must have various strong relationships with IT vendors to support their IT teams, it can also bring concerns regarding risk management and data security issues.

 Managing multiple vendors also means your information is available to more stakeholders, opening up more vulnerabilities.
-Gartner Director Chris Audet explains that third parties have greater access to organizational data assets and, in turn, are working with an increasing number of third parties themselves.
+Gartner Director Chris Audet explains that “third parties have greater access to organizational data assets and are working with an increasing number of third parties themselves.”
 If there ever was a data breach, your sensitive information could be more exposed than you think.

-A robust IT vendor management plan can assist businesses in selecting the most appropriate vendor based on affordability, availability, security, compliance regulations, and necessary features.
-But even with a strategy in place, challenges may arise.
+A robust IT vendor management plan can help businesses select the most appropriate vendor based on affordability, availability, security, compliance regulations, and necessary features.
+However, even with a strategy in place, challenges may arise.

 Ineffective contract process